AffectAnalysisGroup/AFARtoolbox/README.md

 # Update :exclamation:

-This version of AFAR uses MATLAB, a newer version for python is now available.
-The python version is named [PyAFAR](https://affectanalysisgroup.github.io/PyAFAR/).
+This version of AFAR uses MATLAB, a newer version for Python is now available.
+The Python version is named [PyAFAR](https://affectanalysisgroup.github.io/PyAFAR/).

 ### Try our new, improved, faster and dependency-free GUI version-[PyAFAR](https://affectanalysisgroup.github.io/PyAFAR/).